jmyers7/book/_sources/chapters/08-more-prob.md

 plt.tight_layout()
 ```

 The plot looks exactly like we would expect: A bunch of points lying on the graph of the function $y=g(x)$.
-However, very often with real-world data, an *exact* functional dependence $Y = g(X)$ does not truly hold.
+However, very often with real-world data, an *exact* dependence $Y = g(X)$ does not truly hold.
 Instead, the functional relationship is "noisy", resulting in scatter plots that look like this:

 ```{code-cell} ipython3
 :tags: [hide-input]